andychip/SVG-Resources/README.md

 #SVG Resources

-A curated list of SVG Resources by Andy Chipperfield.
+A curated list of SVG Resources.
 Have suggestions for this list you think are useful?
 Email me at andychip77(@)gmail.com

 ##Talks